TheAIguy-dev/AFK/README.md

 # AFK

 AFK is a lightweight and highly configurable tool designed to keep track of players who are away from their keyboards in Minecraft.
 With its customizable features, server administrators can easily manage AFK status notifications, time thresholds, player kick options, and leverage the power of PlaceholderAPI.
+AFK is a valuable addition to any Minecraft server, enhancing player engagement and promoting a more active community.
+Download and install it now to create a vibrant gaming environment!

 ## Key Features